-If you are, and if you find you are starting to feel nervous to show your face at your dentist or doctor’s office in case you might have been put on their “naughty list”, I’ve got you covered.
+If you are, and if you are starting to feel nervous about showing your face at your dentist or doctor’s office in case you might have been put on their “naughty list”, I’ve got you covered.

 A Guide to Keeping Your Appointments with ADHD

-Keeping appointments is more than just putting it on the calendar or entering it on your iPhone.
+Keeping appointments is more than just putting them on the calendar or entering it on your iPhone.
 Remembering the appointment involves a multi-step system.
 A system that could fail at any point.
-Which is why I have broken it down into three steps that include a few tips and tricks to help you make, remember and actually show up
+This is why I have broken it down into three steps that include a few tips and tricks to help you make, remember, and show up

 1. Record the appointment in your planning system